PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 If you want to add a new key, you need to find the page whose range encompasses the new key and add it to that page.

-If there isn’t enough free space in the page to accommodate the new key, it is split into two half-full pages, and the parent page is updated to account for the new subdivision of key ranges.
+If there isn't enough free space in the page to accommodate the new key, it is split into two half-full pages, and the parent page is updated to account for the new subdivision of key ranges.

 ![](img/ch3-growing-btree-split-page.jpg)